pyepics/pyepics/doc/advanced.rst

 the default value of 16384, controls both behaviors:

  * arrays of size for which PVs are automatically monitored.
-That is, arrays with few elements than :data:`AUTOMONITOR_MAXLENGTH` will be automatically monitored.
+That is, arrays with fewer elements than :data:`AUTOMONITOR_MAXLENGTH` will be automatically monitored.
 In any case,  the auto-monitoring of PVs can be explicitly set with

    >>> pv2 = epics.PV('ScalerPV', auto_monitor=True)
    >>> pv1 = epics.PV('LargeArrayPV', auto_monitor=False)

  * array size for automatic conversion of data to numpy arrays.
-That is, arrays with few elements than :data:`AUTOMONITOR_MAXLENGTH` will be automatically converted to numpy arrays (if appropriate).
+That is, arrays with fewer elements than :data:`AUTOMONITOR_MAXLENGTH` will be automatically converted to numpy arrays (if appropriate).
 In any case, this conversion can be overridden, with

    >>> chid = epics.ca.create_channel('SimplePV')
    >>> val1 = epics.ca.get(chid,  as_numpy = False)